peers/peerjs/README.md

 PeerJS provides a complete, configurable, and easy-to-use peer-to-peer API built on top of WebRTC, supporting both data channels and media streams.

+## Live Example

+Here's an example application that uses both media and data connections: https://glitch.com/~peerjs-video.
+The example also uses its own [PeerServer](https://github.com/peers/peerjs-server).

 ## Setup